 Fortunately, there were no injuries, and property damage was minor.

 Hermes II was the world’s first multi-stage rocket.
-Developed from the German V-2 rocket (Vergeltungswaffen 2), it was intended to serve as a test bed for ramjet testing.
+Developed from the German V-2 rocket (Vergeltungswaffen 2), it was intended to serve as a test bed for ramjet development.
+The upper stage had a broad wing for flight tests of a split-wing two-dimensional ducted-airfoil ramjet.
+(For this launch the ramjet was not operational.)
 The span of the fins were increased to improve stability.
-The upper stage had a broad wing the flight tests with the ramjet.
-(For this launch the ramjet was not operational.)

 The Hermes II was 51.50 feet (15.70 meters) tall.
 The tail fins had a span of 17.75 feet (5.41 meters), and the second stage wing span was 15.26 feet (4.65 meters).
 The rocket had a gross weight of 31,750 Pounds (14,400 kilograms).
 The liquid oxygen/alcohol-fueled engine produced 60,000 pounds of thrust (267 kilonewtons).